U.S. faces half a million COVID-19 deaths by end-February, study finds

 “Expanding mask use is one of the easy wins for the United States ... and can save many lives,” Murray said.

-He added that, just as right now in parts of Europe and in some local areas of high transmission in the U.S., many U.S. states would need to re-introduce social distancing measures to curb the winter surge.
+He added that, just as parts of Europe and some local U.S. areas of high transmission are doing now, many U.S. states would need to re-introduce social distancing measures to curb the winter surge.

 Our Standards: The Thomson Reuters Trust Principles.